vedderb/vesc_pkg/lib_esp_led_strip/README.md

 ## Test UI

 The package includes a VESC Tool page for testing.
 Each LED strip is a tab: use **+ Add** to add a strip, set its pin / LED count / type / timing, then play with effects, palettes, colour, per-strip level and RGBW auto-white (enabled only on strips with a white channel).
-Several strips on different pins run at once (the firmware pools the chip's RMT channels behind the pins).
+Several strips on different pins run at once (the firmware drives them all from one re-routed RMT channel).
 A **Global** tab holds master brightness and fade, plus **Sync animations** (lines up the effects on every strip, which otherwise start whenever they were set) and **Stop all**.
 The controls send LispBM expressions to the device as custom app data, which `esp_led_strip.lisp` evaluates.
 The page opens with no strips, leaving the device running whatever it already had until a strip is added.

 ## Extensions